 Discussion

-A Train In The Night is an informative graphic nonfiction account of the Lac-Megantic railway disaster.
-Saint-Cerny employs a victim of the disaster as narrator, an older woman who explains to a young child-victim the events leading up to the tragedy and identifying those really responsible.
 The events begin thousands of miles away, in the oil-rich shales of North Dakota.
-Saint-Cerny who arrived in Lac-Megantic five days after what she calls "Night Zero", was determined to seek out the truth, after discrepancies began to appear in reports about the accident.
+Saint-Cerny, who arrived in Lac-Megantic five days after what she calls "Night Zero", was determined to seek out the truth, after discrepancies began to appear in reports about the accident.
 As she writes in her piece, Megantic, the sad telling of a capitalist story" at the back of the book,

 "From the start the only official explanation was a simplistic one: The disaster was blamed on the error of just one man, alone in the mountains, who was alleged to have applied an insufficient number of brakes when parking his train.
 And from the start I decided that this time I would uncover the truth: Who had made it possible for one man, by himself, a single employee on the bottom rung of the hierarchy, to be allowed to leave the keys on the seat of a locomotive hauling seventy-two bombs along defective track and to leave it running all night?"

 What Saint-Cerny uncovered is a trail of greed and corruption in the railway and oil industry, pushed by investors and shareholders and enabled by officials and ministers within the U.S. and Canadian governments.
-From the fracking industry that has poisoned the soil and water in North Dakota to the deliberate actions of CP and MMA and many other rail companies to prioritize profits over worker safety and environmental protections, Lac-Megantic was an accident waiting to happen.
+From the fracking industry that has poisoned the soil and water in North Dakota, to the deliberate actions of CP and MMA and many other rail companies to prioritize profits over worker safety and environmental protections, Lac-Megantic was an accident waiting to happen.

 Quesnel's illustrations are visceral: for example, the shock of the explosion is done in red, with the images of four of the victims killed by the explosion shown first against a peaceful blue background and in subsequent pages blacked out first on a white page, then against a deep red background with the Sacred Heart of Jesus statue at the bottom.
-Marc Garneau and John Baird, Canadian government ministers who enable the removal or reduction of significant safety and environmental protections are portrayed behind a bleeding Maple Leaf.
+Marc Garneau and John Baird, Canadian government ministers who enabled the removal or reduction of significant safety and environmental protections are portrayed behind a bleeding Maple Leaf.
 And, in another comic panel, Lady Justice is shown decapitated with a black crow on top, signifying the thwarting of justice in the court trial in which a victim is tried rather than the true perpetrators of the disaster.

-The names and ages of the forty-seven victims are also listed on a separate page for readers to know their names.
+The names and ages of the forty-seven victims are also listed on a separate page for readers to know their identities.
 There is also a section at the back titled Documentary Fragments which explores the inspiration for some of artist Christian Quesnel's artwork.

 A Train In The Night is informative and timely considering the recent event in East Palestine, Ohio.
 As Saint-Cerny points out in her short piece at the back of this graphic nonfiction, "Digging up the truth is one of the few weapons..." that can be used to prevent future tragedies.